igordotnet/jupyter-exploration/README.md

 ### This is a beginner project for my computer vision class!

 ## We will be learning
- Markup : * Jupyter Notebook
+ Markup : * Bullet list
-          * Github Baics
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Bullet list item 2